catalyst-cooperative/open-energy-data-for-all/episodes/accessing-remote-data.md

 ## Introduction to remote data

-Remote data is data that's not stored on your computer's hard drive - instead it's stored somewhere else and you access it through a network.
-This still downloads the data over the network, but doesn't store it on your hard drive.
+We learned last time about opening the EIA 923 data in a variety of formats.
+That data was stored directly on your hard drive because you cloned the lesson respository in setup - we call that **local data**.

+We can also read in data that's stored somewhere else, or **remote data**.
+That's accessed through a URL, instead of a path on your hard drive.

 :::: discussion